mheap/action-test/mkdwn/foo.md

 ---
-title: A test to trigger
+title: A test to trigger again
 ---

 This is a test